rocketorbit/Player-s-Handbook-Grey-Hack-guides-/home_security.md

 10. Open Browser.exe, go to the hackshop you got from the script last step.
 Download metaxploit.so that we will need later.
 Then click on "credentials needed" missions, you want the one says "particular user", accept 8 of them.
 11. Use whois and Mail.exe social engineering to complete all of them.
 12. Again, you need to do this step quickly, preferably within a minute to reduce the chance of being found.
 After you finished all 8 missions, you should have enough money to pay for your own wifi.
 Now go to Browser.exe and search internet, go to a ISP and download ConfigLan.exe, after download buy the cheapest home network.
 For maximum security, do not set custom domain.
 After you have ConfigLan.exe downloaded and the home network purchased, open Mail.exe and connect to the wifi it sends you.
 13. **Warning: This step requires you to use a few of my services, a replacement step without using any assist will be very long as its own guide since it covers too many aspect.** Now you have your own wifi network, compile the following code as `secureHomeRouter` and run it as root.
 On success the script will delete itself and prints a success prompt. otherwise you need to contact me for help or to read the more detailed guide on how to do it yourself(TODO).
-This is the last step, once it shows success, you are secured.
+This is the last step, once it shows success, you are secured. **But do not leave yet, continue reading the precautions below.**
 ```
 if active_user != "root" then exit("Run as root.")
 shell = get_shell